leviipope/finance-dashboard/README.md

 - ✅ list of biggest transactions in a month (top 10/15)
 - ✅ daily spend heatmap
     - ✅ format hover data on all graphs like on this one
-- 🚧 balance over time (its still missing something)
+- ✅ balance over time
     - ✅ at each datapoint (when hovering) show deatils value

 ### Debits page